 You don’t need a prescription from a GP to get a vaccine.

-The Department of Health website has information about:
+The Department of Health and Aged Care website has information about:

 - Commonwealth vaccination clinic